Oregon and Colorado will each need to fill injury voids during Saturday’s matchup

 Brady Aiello — Left tackle

 The redshirt freshman was thrown into the fire during Oregon’s week-one win over UC Davis, and like Oregon’s other young starters along the offensive line, he struggled at times.
-Crosby returned for the Nebraska matchup and looked to have taken back over the starting spot, before exiting the game with a foot injury.
-From here on out, the Ducks will likely start four redshirt freshman along the offensive line for the remainder of the year, and Aiello could have the greatest impact of the group.
+Crosby returned for the Nebraska matchup and looked to have taken back the starting spot, before exiting the game with a foot injury.
+From here on out, the Ducks will likely start four redshirt freshmen along the offensive line for the remainder of the year, and Aiello could have the greatest impact of the group.
 Oregon quarterback Dakota Prukop was sacked just once during the Nebraska matchup, but he was consistently working in a messy pocket and often forced to scramble before he could progress through his reads.
 Aiello and Oregon’s other young linemen will need to give Prukop more time if the Ducks hope to avoid a similar result.

 Daren Carrington — Wide Receiver

 One of the top receivers in the conference, Carrington was Oregon’s leading receiver in the Ducks’ week-one win, pulling down seven catches for 117 yards and a touchdown.
 He had a 32-yard reception against Virginia in week two, but disappeared during the Nebraska matchup and had just three catches for 36 yards.
 When Allen was healthy, he and Carrington provided Prukop a nice pair of deep threats who could keep opposing defenses honest, but that role now falls solely on Carrington.
 Through Oregon’s first three games, Carrington has averaged nearly 14 yards per-catch.
-If he can continue to break loose and beat defenders over the top, that will go a long way towards opening up Oregon’s rushing game and clearing up space for the Ducks group of speedy backs.
+If he can continue to break loose and beat defenders over the top, that will go a long way towards opening up Oregon’s rushing game and clearing up space for the Ducks’ group of speedy backs.

 Taj Griffin — Running Back

 Allen and Crosby aren’t the only Ducks who suffered injuries last week.
-Oregon running back Royce Freeman left the Nebraska game in the first quarter with an apparent leg injury and spent the remainder of the game on sideline, ice strapped to his leg.
+Oregon running back Royce Freeman left the Nebraska game in the first quarter with an apparent leg injury and spent the remainder of the game on the sideline, ice strapped to his leg.
 Freeman was seen limping after practice earlier this week and may be held out of the Colorado game if Oregon coaches don’t feel he is ready to go.
 With Freeman out last week, Oregon’s backup running backs proved that they are more than capable of carrying the load on offense, and they may need to do so again.
 Griffin may not get the starting nod for the Ducks, but after breaking loose for a 50-yard touchdown last week, he has proven he may be Oregon’s most electric offensive weapon.
 Griffin’s big-play potential will be pivotal for the Ducks this weekend if Freeman can’t go.

 Colorado